DON’T MISS the latest version of this blog post:

 save money while travelling in Europe!

-- Book tickets in advance (duh!) – Beside flight, train and bus tickets, you should also book transport tickets from the airport to city centre.
-Not all, but some tickets for shuttle bus, airport express train can be cheaper if you book online in stead of buying upon arrival.
+- Book tickets in advance (duh!) – Beside flight, train and bus tickets, you should also book transport tickets from the airport to the city centre.
+Not all, but some tickets for a shuttle bus, airport express train can be cheaper if you book online instead of buying upon arrival.

-- Print all of them – Especially you you fly with low-cost airlines.
+- Print all of them – Especially you who fly with low-cost airlines.
 That lesson I learned through a frustrating situation with WizzAir, back in 2014.
-A PDF file of my tickets on my smart phone with both QR code and barcode and booking number didn’t mean anything.
+A PDF file of my tickets on my smartphone with both QR code and barcode and booking number didn’t mean anything.
 I had to pay extra for the printing, and it cost wayyyyy much more than the tickets themselves!
 You can read more about other people’s experiences with Ryan Air HERE.

-- Buy daily/days ticket – In stead of buying 1-time ticket or money card.
+- Buy daily/days ticket – Instead of buying a single ticket or money card.
 Wholesale is always cheaper than retail!
 Go for 24-hour, 48-hour, 3-day tickets or things like that, depending on how many days you stay in that city.

 - Choose “free admission day” – It requires some homework before your departure.
 Many museums/attractions in Europe offer “free admission day”, which can be once per week or once a month (eg. Vatican Museum in Rome offers free admission day on the last Sunday of every month).
 Make sure you can arrange your visit on those days.
 However, I know it’s not as easy as it sounds.
 Good luck!

-- Buy food in local (super)market – Because you just don’t eat out everyday.
+- Buy food in local (super)market – Because you just don’t eat out every day.
 It’s OK to grab your food at a supermarket, heat them in the microwave (or maybe you don’t need to) and enjoy.
-Some supermarkets have good warm food with reasonable price.
+Some supermarkets have good warm food at a reasonable price.
 Perfect for tourists who want to save money 🙂

 - Eat fast food – There’s no law against eating fast food while travelling in Europe.
 Full stop.